gcw07/vue-tailwind-icons/README.md

 ## Introduction

-A simple package that wraps up SVG icons into an easy to use wrapper.
+A simple package that wraps up some SVG icon sets into an easy to use Vue wrapper.

-Heroicons and Zondicons originally made by Steve Schoger and Adam Wathan.
+Heroicons and Zondicons originally made by [Steve Schoger](https://twitter.com/steveschoger) and [Adam Wathan](https://twitter.com/adamwathan).

+While these can be used with any UI framework, they work great with [TailwindCSS](https://tailwindcss.com).

 ## Installation